 - Creative Design: Graphic Designer (Freelance, outsourced 20 hours)

-Now you’re ready to acquire the right marketing talent for the Growth Marketing journey ahead!
+Now you’re ready to acquire the right marketing talent for the Profit Center Marketing journey ahead!

 A Note About Existing Talent